 The most significant investments have been those contributing to the Southern Conveyor Project (SCP).
-This scheme forms an interconnected water supply system, which allows the transfer of water resources throughout the southern part of the island, and also to and from the capital Nicosia.
+This scheme forms an interconnected water supply system which allows the transfer of water resources throughout the southern part of the island, and also to and from the capital Nicosia.
 The scheme was designed to supply water to irrigated agriculture and residential areas, alleviating the spatial and temporal scarcity of water supplied in the country.
 The SCP effectively links all groundwater and surface water sources from the Diarizos River (near Paphos) in the west to Paralimni (south of Famagusta) in the East.
-The main contribution of surface water to the SCP is from the Kouris watershed area, therefore the management of individual catchments is of national consequence for Cyprus as a result.
-See Figure 2.
+The management of individual catchments is of national consequence for Cyprus as a result (World Bank, 1996).
+See Figure 4.1 in Section 4.4.

-Currently all aquifers are exploited beyond their safe yield, with the excess of use over natural recharge estimated to be 40Mm/a.
-The storage of ephemeral surface water flows supplies approximately 150Mm/a on average.
+Currently all aquifers are exploited beyond their safe yield, with the excess of use over natural recharge estimated to be 40Mm3/a.
+The storage of ephemeral surface water flows supplies approximately 150Mm3/a on average.
 However in recent years the yields of the major storage dams of the SCP have not been as high as the predictions upon which the investment decisions were based had suggested.
-In the last 25 years mean annual inflows have been 62Mm, compared to 87Mm in the preceding years, for three possible reasons: a) the previous hydrological modelling may have been optimistic, b) water use and storage in the upper parts of the Kouris watershed may have increased, c) there has been a reduction in rainfall [22].
+In the last 25 years mean annual inflows have been 62Mm3, compared to 87Mm3 in the preceding years, for three possible reasons: a) the previous hydrological modelling may have been optimistic, b) water use and storage in the upper parts of the Kouris watershed may have increased, c) there has been a reduction in rainfall (World Bank, 1996).